axk5216/CustomerAppointments/README.md

 When an appointment or customer is modified or created, modification occurs in the instantiated class object in addition to the MySQL database.

-Overall, this course required higher-level development practices as well as advanced Java knowledge, and many other constraints causing this to be a challenging project to complete as an undergraduate student.
+Overall, this course required higher-level development practices as well as advanced Java knowledge and many other constraints, causing this to be a challenging project to complete as an undergraduate student.